Shinano Railway Line: Overview

 Like many railways in rural parts of Japan, the line faces problems concerning decreased ridership and revenue.
 In recent years, additional stations have been opened at Tekuno-Sakaki, Yashiro-kōkō-mae, and Shinano-Kokubunji in order to increase passenger numbers.
 Also, driver-only operation has been introduced on most of the line in order to reduce personnel costs.

 Operations

 Shinano Railway Line trains use the right-of-way of the Shinetsu Main Line between Shinonoi and Nagano.
 All trains terminate at Nagano, not Shinonoi.

 As of April 2008, four round trains are operated as Rapids from Nagano.
 One in the morning from Komoro to Nagano, and two in the evening from Nagano to Ueda are named Shinano Sunrise and Shinano Sunset, require payment of surcharge between Nagano and Ueda.

 Stations

+All stations are in Nagano Prefecture.